decred/dcrstakepool/README.md

 ## v1.1.0 Migration Guide (Work-In-Progress/Subject To Change)

+- Set votingwalletextpub in dcrstakepool.conf by getting the masterpubkey from the default account on a voting wallet per the instructions below.
 - Start dcrstakepool without any stakepoold options set.
 VoteBits and VoteBitsVersion columns will be added to MySQL.
 - Ensure that dcrstakepool is functioning normally.